By Kai, Rhian and Cadan

-Pilanesberg National Park, isa great place to spend time with family and friends while looking for animals.
+Pilanesberg National Park, adjacent to Sun City, is a great place to spend time with family and friends while looking for animals.
 Go to the Pilanesberg Centre for lunch – toasted sandwiches, whatever you fancy, delicious milkshakes and even take away if you want to eat while looking for more animals – maybe the cheetah Rain and her cubs which is always a pleasure because you may not be able to see her for long but even a glimpse is a privilege as she is such a great mum.
 Making jokes in the car, it is heaps of fun for everyone.

 It’s jolly good fun at Sun City resort spending time with family and friends while enjoying a bit of luxury in South Africa.